realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

 "CREATE TABLE IF NOT EXISTS HitCountTableSimple (id INTEGER PRIMARY KEY, hits INTEGER )"
 ```

 So, what does this statement mean?
-First we need to state what we want to do, which is `CREATE TABLE IF NOT EXISTS`, then we neede to name this table, which will just be the same as the script we are working on right now: `HitCountTableSimple`.
+First we need to state what we want to do, which is `CREATE TABLE IF NOT EXISTS`, then we need to name this table, which will just be the same as the script we are working on right now: `HitCountTableSimple`.

 Last but not least we need to define how this new table is supposed to look like.
 This is done by naming all columns as a tuple, like `(id INTEGER PRIMARY KEY, hits INTEGER )`, with the column name (the `key`) being the first variable (`id` and `hits`), followed by the type (`INTEGER`) and any additional attributes like `PRIMARY KEY`.